liangjun-jiang/distributed-tracing-in-datahub-with-skywalking/README.md

 There are two things that affected my decision while I research this topic, also combining my experience with distributed tracking while working for Alibaba.
 1. this Medium Article: [Distributed Tracing — we’ve been doing it wrong](https://medium.com/@copyconstruct/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df)
-2. The creator of SkyWalking, [Shen Wu](https://github.com/wu-sheng)'s talk: [Apache Skywalking, with Sheng Wu](https://www.youtube.com/watch?v=5dnNVz45jrA), and [this in Chinese](https://www.bilibili.com/video/BV1qV41167tj)
+2. The creator of SkyWalking, [Shen Wu](https://github.com/wu-sheng)'s talk: [Apache Skywalking, with Sheng Wu](https://www.youtube.com/watch?v=5dnNVz45jrA), and [this one in Chinese](https://www.bilibili.com/video/BV1qV41167tj)

 There maybe  one reason for you to use Apache Skywalking - **it doesn't change single piece of your project to get it working with your project**.